 In addition to system settings, there are configuration options pertaining to the VoltDB server process itself that can impact performance.
 Runtime configuration options are set as command line options when starting the VoltDB server process.

 The key process configuration for VoltDB is the Java maximum heap size.
-It is also possible to pass other arguments to the Java Virtual Machine directly.
+It is also possible to specify which garbage collector to use and to pass other arguments to the Java Virtual Machine directly.

 The heap size is a parameter associated with the Java runtime environment.
 Certain portions of the VoltDB server software use the Java heap.
 In particular, the part of the server that receives and responds to stored procedure requests uses the Java heap.